Ted W. Hall

 Born in Beaver Falls, Pennsylvania, where he lived on a small farm in nearby Potter Township, Mr. Hall and his wife, Laddie, now live at Long Meadow Ranch in the Napa Valley where they also keep Haflinger draft horses.

-Active in the local community, Mrs. Hall serves on the board of the St. Helena Farmers Market and Mr. Hall is the chair of the Agricultural Education Advisory Committee for the St. Helena School District, a member of the Napa County Local Food Advisory Council, and an advisory board member of the Land Trust of Napa County.
+Active in the local community, Mrs. Hall serves on the board of the St. Helena Farmers Market and Mr. Hall is the chair of the Agricultural Education Advisory Committee for the St. Helena School District, a director of the Napa Valley Grape Growers, a member of the Napa County Local Food Advisory Council, and an advisory board member of the Land Trust of Napa County.

 California Bountiful, October 27, 2012